globus/globus-automate-client/docs/source/migration.rst

 SDK Translation
 ~~~~~~~~~~~~~~~

-The Globus Automate Client's functionality as a python library is primarily
+The Globus Automate Client's functionality as a Python library is primarily
 provided by the following four components, which map onto different components
 in the Globus SDK: